 As we both held onto the steel strings as we moved one foot after the other across the bridge but stopped halfway to at least capture the moment.
 Getting towards the end, we sat at the end of the bridge, watched others walk along and had a bite to eat before crossing over again to two smaller ones while the wild waters churn against the rocks.

 The walk back was even harder as my heart began to jump out of my chest climbing up steep stairs but we took it slowly; watching others coming in the opposite direction.

 In total, the walk there and back took about 50 minutes canceling the time we sat eating away.
 At our endpoint, we sat on a rock and listened to the Indian waters crash against rocks before heading towards the car, calculating the time it will take to our next accommodation.

 When to go: All year-round but the wettest months are May and October, and the driest are June and July.
 If you unsure, contact them on +27 (0) 42 281 1607.

 Getting there: The easiest is by car.
 The nearest airport is Port Elizabeth International but you would still need to hire a car in order to get there since it’s 200km apart.

 Value for money: Definitely!
 For South African citizens it’s R49.00pp while for Internationals it’s R98.00pp for entrance into the Park.
 Other adrenaline activities on offer are at a separate cost.

-Must-see sight: Of course the Suspension Bridge but there an array of bird life species as well as the magnificent Tsitsikamma Mountains and tranquil Indian Ocean.
+Must-see sight: Of course the Suspension Bridge but there an array of birdlife as well as the magnificent Tsitsikamma Mountains and the tranquil Indian Ocean.